Causal Representation Learning from Network Data: Implementation details

 For VAE parametrization, the encoder consists of GNN layer(s) followed by two fully connected layers with 128 hidden units each, while the decoder consists of a DAG layer followed by two fully connected layers with 128 hidden units.
 We use leaky ReLU activations for the encoder and decoder.
 Intervention encoding is handled by a neural network $T_\phi$ that maps each intervention one-hot indicator to a soft one-hot assignment over the latent space.
-Specifically, for each intervention, $T_\phi$ outputs logits that are transformed via a softmax with temperature $t$, i.e., $T_{\phi}(I)_i=\frac{\exp(t\times T'_{\phi}(I))_i}{\sum_{j=1}^p\exp(t\times T'_{\phi}(I))_j}$, where $T'_{\phi}$ is a fully connected network.
-We employ an annealing schedule for the softmax temperature: $t = 1$ for the first half of epochs, and then $t$ is linearly increased to \texttt{Temp} for the remainder.
+We employ an annealing schedule for the softmax temperature: $t = 1$ for the first half of epochs, and then $t$ is linearly increased to \texttt{Temp}.

 For all biological datasets, the choice of latent dimension $p$ is guided by the number of unique intervention targets and validated performance.
 For $\textsc{norman}$, we set $p=105$, matching the number of distinct intervention targets.
 For $\textsc{replogle-small}$, we set $p=414$, correspondingly.
-For $\textsc{replogle-large}$, we conduct a grid search over $p \in {100, 200, 300}$ and select the value achieving the best validation performance; in our experiments, $p=300$ yields the best results.
+For $\textsc{replogle-large}$, we conduct a grid search and select $p=300$.
 All models are trained using the Adam optimizer with learning rate $=0.001$.
 We use a batch size of $32$ and train each model for 100 epochs.
+Our code is publicly available at \href{https://github.com/michellemli/GraCE-VAE}{github.com/michellemli/GraCE-VAE}.